Burkette History, Family Crest & Coats of Arms

 The surname Burkette was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

-Important Dates for the Burkette family
+Early History of the Burkette family

 This web page shows only a small excerpt of our Burkette research.
 Another 78 words (6 lines of text) covering the years 1666, 1746, 1650, 1703, 1700, 1838 and 1908 are included under the topic Early Burkette History in all our PDF Extended History products and printed products wherever possible.